Power of Words

 “Tech giants are spying on your every move.”

-Loaded language disguised as folk wisdom.
+Loaded language wearing a folk-wisdom costume.
 It is what it is.
 Agree to disagree.
 That is just how the world works.
-New ideas die before they grow.
+New ideas die on the spot.

 “That is how we have always done it.”